Summary Page: Spirit of Adventure - exploring hauora during a sailing adventure

 your LEARNZ Field Trip Teacher

-Inquiry Topics: adventure, Auckland, expedition, explorers, goal setting, hauora, heritage, identity, islands, leadership, managing resources, Māori, marine environment, migration, ocean currents, oceans, Outdoor Education, outdoor pursuits, Pacific Ocean, people and the environment, people in the past, personal health, risk management, traditions, voyaging, weather, wind
+Inquiry Topics: adventure, Auckland, expedition, explorers, goal setting, hauora, heritage, identity, islands, leadership, managing resources, Māori, marine environment, migration, navigation, ocean currents, oceans, Outdoor Education, outdoor pursuits, Pacific Ocean, people and the environment, people in the past, personal health, risk management, traditions, voyaging, weather, wind

 View the LEARNZ Events Calendar